haoranli1988/Modelica-district-heating-optimization-MPC/README.md

 1) Modelica model components for district heating systems, Plants.mo;
 2) Optimica framework for defining optimization problems, OpFile.mop;
 3) Python code for JModelica optimization, Opt.txt;
-4) one-year amusement of the district heating system at the Norwegian University of Science and Technology Trondheim campus, Inputs.csv.
+4) one-year amusement of the district heating system at the Norwegian University of Science and Technology (NTNU) Trondheim campus, Inputs.csv.

-The package is developed by Haoran Li and Juan Hou.
+The package is developed by Haoran Li and Juan Hou during their study at the NTNU.
+If you have any questions regarding the package, feel free to contact us at lihaoran198811@gmail.com.